FATelarico/ctv-network/NetworkAnalysis.md

   - *Extensions*: There are a number of add-on packages that integrate igraph with `r pkg("ggplot2")` and other drawing tools or provide sample datasets.
 According to the latest review this is the largest network-analysis ecosystem in R by number of extensions (see Kanevsky 2016).

-- `r pkg("statnet", priority = "core")`, sometimes used only as `r pkg("sna", priority = "core")` and/or `r pkg("network, priority = "core")` is a more organic family of packages for statistical network analysis built upon common data representations and design choices.
+- `r pkg("statnet", priority = "core")`, sometimes used only as `r pkg("sna", priority = "core")` and/or `r pkg("network", priority = "core")` is a more organic family of packages for statistical network analysis built upon common data representations and design choices.
 But there are also 'add-ons', although not as many as in the previous ecosystem.

   - *Approach*: The approach in this group of packages is more disaggregated and involves a number of different packages for different purposes.
 Not least, they provide support to the packages in the `r pkg("ergm")` family.